This article discusses the many wonderful things to do in Solvang, the Danish Capital of the United States.

 Have a Picnic or Stretch your Legs at a Park

-With the overwhelming number of things to do in Solvang, I can understand if you (or your kids) need a break.
+With the overwhelming number of fun things to do in Solvang, I can understand if you (or your kids) need a break.

 Right in the heart of Downtown, you will find Solvang Park.
 This is a popular spot to picnic or rest under the shadow of the trees.